dosipod/SrWiki/My--device--is-not-working.md

 ## UDP Sound Sync Issues

-We recently received a support request around UDP sound synchronization taking down a WiFi network.
+We received a support request reporting that UDP sound synchronization will take down a Wi-Fi network.
 The challenge with troubleshooting WiFi is that you need to configure your packet sniffer in monitor mode, something which is very difficult to achieve with most workstations.
-As a result, we are unable to see a lot of WiFi network traffic.
+As a result, we are unable to see a lot of Wi-Fi network traffic.

-One setting to change on 'WiFi Preferences' is to Disable WiFi sleep mode.
+One setting to change on 'WiFi Setup' is to check on "Disable WiFi sleep" mode.

-As for UDP support, this article may shed some light on the situation:
+As for UDP support, this article may shed some light on the challenges:

 https://superuser.com/questions/1287485/udp-broadcasting-not-working-on-some-routers